The debt collection journey

 of remaining debtors settle upon receiving a solicitor's letter

-What a solicitor does
+What the solicitor provides

 Cost recovery